BabylonJS/OldDocumentationSite/content/How_To/GUI/XmlLoader.md

----
-PG_TITLE: How To Use the Xml Loader
----

 When you want to create GUI layouts in an easy and structured way you may want to take a look at the Xml Loader.

 ## Creating the Xml Loader